Chitrakote Falls: Features

+Recent Infrastructure and Tourism (2025–2026)

+In late 2025, the Chhattisgarh Tourism Board launched a major project to enhance night tourism at Chitrakote Falls.
+This included the installation of high-intensity LED floodlights that illuminate the waterfall in multiple colors after sunset, allowing visitors to view the falls during the night.

+As of April 2026, under the state's urban and tourism infrastructure boost, new safety barriers and designated viewing decks have been constructed to manage the increasing influx of tourists.
+The district administration has also completed the widening of the 38 km approach road from Jagdalpur to improve connectivity.
+Additionally, "Tourism on Wheels" and eco-adventure activities have been introduced near the falls to promote sustainable ecotourism in the Bastar region.

 Conservation

 The Ministry of Tourism and Development of the Government of India assessed the potential of this site in 2003 as being of a natural "ambiance" suitable for the development of ecotourism.
 Based on this assessment, plans were drawn up to develop facilities such as local restaurants, nature camping sites, a playground for children, and platforms from which to view the falls, and also to improve the road conditions, fix signs along the road from Jagdalpur to the falls, and generally beautify the site.
 Environmental conditions in the vicinity of the falls are in a largely preserved state but need attention as ecotourism develops.

 As of 2010, some infrastructure facilities had improved.
 There is a government-run hotel at the top of the falls.
 A series of steps from the garden of the hotel leads to the falls.
 "Chitrakote log huts" with basic and modern cabins have also been built at the location.
 Some of the cabins provide good views of the falls.
 The falls dried up during the summer, from April to June, because water of the Indravati River has been diverted through Jaura Nallah near the Odisha–Chhattisgarh border by the Odisha government.
 It also includes indiscriminate construction of check dams near the falls.
 Social activists and environmentalists are making efforts to restore its charms.
-At present the falls is worth seeing during the rain only.
+At present the falls flows only during the rain.

 Apart from many large hydroelectric power plants on the Indravati River, a small power plant of 7.5 MW capacity has been planned to utilize the head at the Chitrakote Falls, though no irrigation is envisaged.